What Supplements are Safe and Unsafe for Pregnancy?

 Other supplements that you can take safely while pregnant include:

 - Iron is vital for the growing fetus, and supports the dramatic increase in blood volume during pregnancy.
 The CDC recommends universal screening for iron deficiency anemia in pregnant women and universal iron supplementation to meet the iron requirements of pregnancy.
-This recommendation is especially true if you’ve opted for a gummy prenatal, since gummy prenatal vitamins contain no iron at all.
+Our Natalist prenatal gummy vitamins contain 2 mg of iron per serving, along with several other essential vitamins and nutrients, to ensure your daily iron needs are met during your pregnancy.

 - Peppermint leaf is also safe for pregnant women and can be used to help with nausea and vomiting